Finding the Second-Best Candidate under the Mallows Model: Winning Strategies Under the Mallows Model

-\textbf{Case 3.3:} $\frac{1}{2} < \theta < 1$.
-When $N \to \infty$ we have $Q(\pi'') > Q^o(\pi'')$.
-From the results of Subsection~\ref{thetamiddle}, we know that the optimal strategy is a two threshold strategy with $k_1(\theta) \le k_2(\theta) \le N-2$, i.e., we reject the first $k_1(\theta)$ candidates and then accept the next left-to-right maximum, or reject the first $k_2(\theta) \ge k_1(\theta)$ candidates and then accept the next left-to-right second maximum, whichever results in an earlier selection.
+\textbf{Case 3.3.2:} $N - k_2 \to \infty$.
+Then by Theorem~\ref{thetamiddle2}, every Type I prefix of length longer than $k_2(\theta)$ is positive.
+Furthermore, by Theorem~\ref{type1}, since every Type II prefix of length at most $k_2(\theta)$ is negative, we conclude that there exists a $0 \le k_1(\theta) \le k_2(\theta) \le N-2$ such that every Type I prefix of length at most $k_1(\theta)$ is negative and every Type I prefix of length larger than $k_1(\theta)$ is positive.
+Therefore, the optimal strategy is the $(k_1(\theta), k_2(\theta))$-strategy, i.e., we reject the first $k_1(\theta)$ candidates and then accept the next left-to-right maximum thereafter or reject the first $k_2(\theta) \ge k_1(\theta)$ candidates and then accept the next left-to-right second-maximum thereafter, whichever appears first.
 The precise parameter settings are described in Section~\ref{c3}.